Fatherhood can be an incredibly challenging yet fulfilling and rewarding journey.

 If you come home late and they’re already dead asleep, give them a goodnight kiss and try to make up for it over the weekend.
 Wondering what you can do together?

-Making a giant floor maze with cardboard, solving a puzzle together, or simply building a fort are all great ways to give your dad-child bonding a boost.
+Making a giant floor maze with cardboard, solving a puzzle together, or simply building a fort are great ways to boost your dad-child bonding.

 A great daddy-daughter activity that dads can try out with their little princess is singing their favorite song and dancing with them.
 If you want to be a good father, then learn those dance moves!